evpenguin/belly-button-challenge/README.md

 [Visit Site Here](https://evpenguin.github.io/belly-button-challenge/)

 ## Installing
-Download the Starter_Code folder and open the HTMl with any browser.
+Download the Starter_Code folder and open the HTML with any browser.

 ## Usage
 Displays interactive graphs about belly button biodiversity.